arthur5120/real-time-chat-app/--todo-list.md

 # Handle room/online user list overflow on x axis.
 [DONE]
 # Make room/online a single list, but highlighting who's online.
 [DONE]
 # Update the room users when the session expires.
 # Handle name with spaces on the online user list.
+[DONE]
 # Save user preferences in cookies.
 # Handle repeated names on the room user list.
+# Not loading inactive list on start.
+[DONE]
+# Not removing user from inactive list on logout and login.
+[DONE]

 // Done today

-Limit number of characters for each message to 255
+Change inactivity timer function and place it on the user retrieval to fix the socket list not updating on first time going inactive.
+Update login and logout socket functions to handle adding/removing users from the inactive list.